 From India, Madras

-For applying the principle of equal pay for equal work, mere volume of work shall not be relevant, there being qualitative difference as regards the liability and responsibility.
+For applying the principle of equal pay for equal work, mere volume of work shall not be relevant, as there is a qualitative difference in terms of liability and responsibility.

 From India, Rohtak

-For applying the principle of equal pay for equal work, mere volume of work shall not be relevant, there being qualitative difference as regards the liability and responsibility.
+For applying the principle of equal pay for equal work, the mere volume of work shall not be relevant as there is a qualitative difference in terms of liability and responsibility.

 Ajmer Vidyut Vitran Nigam vs. Naveen Kumar Saini 2010 (127) FLR 819